J-DubApps/EndpointPilot/PlanningDocs/JSON-Schema-Plan.md

 ## 1. Overview

-We'll create JSON schemas for the following files:
+J-DubApps (me) plan to create JSON schemas for the following files:
 - CONFIG.schema.json (for CONFIG.json)
 - FILE-OPS.schema.json (for FILE-OPS.json)
 - REG-OPS.schema.json (for REG-OPS.json)